adinathg94-cpu/card1/src/content/contact/_index.md

 ---
-title: "Get in Touch with Kindora"
+title: "Get in Touch with CARD"
 meta_title: "Contact Us"
 description: "Together, we can make a real impact in communities around the world.
 Help us bring hope and support."